-Summer movie season has all of the big action, but we’re just as fond of the fall movie season, as the film world turns more serious again.
+The summer movie season has all of the big action, but we’re just as fond of the fall movie season, as the film world turns more serious again.
 Thanksgiving week is a particular bright spot, as the family holiday means the week has become home to some of the best movies of the year.

 A Beautiful Day in the Neighborhood

-It’s a much more soft-spoken tale from the past as Tom Hanks plays renowned children’s TV host Fred Rogers.
+It’s a soft-spoken tale from the past as Tom Hanks plays renowned children’s TV host Fred Rogers.
 Directed by Marielle Heller (CAN YOU EVER FORGIVE ME?), the film focuses on the friendship between Rogers and Lloyd Vogel (Matthew Rhys, “The Americans”), a character based on real-life journalist Tom Junod.
 When Vogel first meets with the host of “Mister Rogers’ Neighborhood,” he’s jaded and skeptical, but he soon learns that Fred Rogers’ kindness is no act.
 (November 22)

 The original FROZEN directors, Chris Buck and Jennifer Lee, return for the long-awaited sequel, which explores the origins of Elsa’s powers and takes all of the characters to new lands.
 Expect to meet some new magical creatures and fall in love with new songs from Oscar®-winning songwriters Kristen Anderson-Lopez and Robert Lopez.
-Idina Menzel, Kristen Bell, Jonathan Groff and Josh Gad all return, too, making FROZEN 2 the season’s biggest family reunion!
+Idina Menzel, Kristen Bell, Jonathan Groff and Josh Gad all return, too, making FROZEN II the season’s biggest family reunion!
 (November 22)

 Queen & Slim